MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/tweet.png" width="60%" style="margin:15px">
 </p>

-Assuming an alphabet of size 70 containing the english letters and the special characters and an arbitrary maximum length of 140, one possible representation of this sentence is a (70, 140) matrix where each column is a one hot vector indiciating the position of a given character in the alphabet and 140 being the maximum length of tweets.
-This porcess is called **quantization**.
+Assuming an alphabet of size 70 containing the english letters and the special characters and an arbitrary maximum length of 140, one possible representation of this sentence is a (70, 140) matrix where each column is a one hot vector indicating the position of a given character in the alphabet and 140 being the maximum length of tweets.
+This process is called **quantization**.

 Note that if a sentence is too long, the representation truncates up to the first 140 characters.
 On the other hand, if the sentence is too short 0 column vectors are padded until the (70, 140) shape is reached.